-Pima cotton is an extra long staple, or ELS, cotton that is grown in the southwestern United States as well as in Peru and Australia.
+Pima cotton is an extra-long staple, or ELS, cotton that is grown in the southwestern United States as well as in Peru and Australia.
 With a fiber length ranging from 35 to 38 mm, Pima cotton gets softer with every wash and will feel silky and smooth to the touch.
-American grown cottons will feature a SuPima certification from the SuPima Association of America, verifying that the cotton was grown and produced within the United States.
+American grown cotton will feature a SuPima certification from the SuPima Association of America, verifying that the cotton was grown and produced within the United States.

 Cotton sheets can come in a variety of blends and finishes, here are a few options: